SoftEngAliijaz/flutter_common_utilities/README.md

 ```

-For more examples, check the `/example` folder in the repository.
+For more examples, check the repository.

 ## Additional information